How to Start a Sportsbook Legally in 6 Easy Steps With OddsMatrix

 • Settle on features, bonuses, and reward programs.

-Set Your Lines
+Step 3: Set Your Lines

 First, we need to define what setting lines actually mean.
 Without getting into too much detail, oddsmakers set betting lines based on what they believe the outcome of a specific event will be.
 Betting lines include anything from the spread of how many points a certain team wins or loses by, total points scored in an event, and, last but not least, the chances of a team winning a game.